scharlau/temperature_conversion_p/README.md

 Round two: build on the previous work so that you can convert from celsius to farhrenheit in the same form by adding a radio button, which will let you indicate which way you want to do the conversion.

 Round three: Develop some other feature to push the boundaries of what you want to learn with Flask.
+For example, you might add two methods (convert_t_f, and convert_t_c) which are called as needed from index method.